three11/react-template-ts/README.md

     -   `i18n` - configuration settings for i18n (internationalization).
     -   `components/` - stateless components.
     -   `containers/` - statefull components.
 Each container can export more than one component.
 An example folder structure is included in (`src/containers/.boilerplate`).
-        -   `enums.ts` - each container has its own enums
-        -   `interfaces.ts` - each container has its own interfaces
-        -   `reducer.ts` - the container reducer
-        -   `sagas.ts` - the container sagas
     -   `utilities/` - helpers and utility functions
     -   `app.scss` - Application's global SCSS entry point
     -   `settings.scss` - Application's SCSS settings (variables, mixins, etc)